Table of Contents

 An inset is a fitted piece of wood that fits inside of your rack, with the rest of the platform right in front of the rack.
 This gives you a smooth transition of wood flooring from the outside to the inside of the rack.

 Leave some space in front for doing lifts outside the rack, directly off the platform.
 This works perfectly fine for deadlifts.
 For olympic lifting it’s not a good idea, because the rack sucks up so much platform space.

 The main benefit of mounting the rack to the platform is to secure the rack from tipping or wobbling.
 Open-ended racks (with no lower cross-brace) are made to be mounted, whether into a platform or concrete floor.
 Mounting it into a platform saves your nice concrete.

 York makes insets designed to fit perfectly into their power racks and squat racks.
 So with their designs you don’t mount their racks, but technically you could mount any rack to the floor with some added gusset plates or brackets of the right size.

 We have sold a lot of these at our store for $1,299.00 .
 York Barbell has been involved in olympic weightlifting since their inception in 1932.
 If they know anything, they know how to make a good weightlifting platform.

 They finish it off with a full 6 coats of clear polyurethane to protect the wood for many years to come.

-York can also print out and stick your own custom logo underneath the polyurethane, any size you want.
+York can also print out and stick your own custom logo before applying the clear coating, any size you want.
 Just provide a high res graphic and they’ll take care of the rest.
 Commercial gyms frequently go for this option to make the platform look right at home in their space.